 This way, even if IT isn’t there to check on all the applications that are developed, they can still rest easy knowing that the next audit won’t be a security nightmare.

 IT often bears the brunt of an organization’s growth, more than any other department.
 But with proper planning, a good low-code or no-code platform, and some clear restructuring in your organization, that doesn’t have to be the case.
 The transition can be relatively smooth as well.

-If you’re on the hunt for an easy to use no-code platform that you can teach your organization to use without extensive effort and massive restructuring, try Kissflow.
+If you’re on the hunt for an easy-to-use no-code platform that you can teach your organization to use without extensive effort and massive restructuring, try Kissflow's Citizen Development Platform.
 It’s got a plethora of tools that are easy to understand for anyone, without having to know how to code beforehand.
 If you’re interested, you can get a free trial and check it out yourself.